-The Oregon State Board of Nursing may grant to a certified nurse practitioner or Clinical Nurse Specialist the privilege of writing prescriptions described in the formulary under ORS 678.385.
-A certified nurse practitioner or Clinical Nurse Specialist may submit an application to the Oregon State Board of Nursing to dispense prescription drugs.
+The Oregon State Board of Nursing may grant to a certified nurse practitioner the privilege of writing prescriptions described in the formulary under ORS 678.385.
+A certified nurse practitioner may submit an application to the Oregon State Board of Nursing to dispense prescription drugs.
 An application for the authority to dispense prescription drugs as authorized by ORS 678.385 shall include evidence of completion of a prescription drug dispensing training program jointly developed and adopted by rule by the Oregon State Board of Nursing (851-050-0162) and the State Board of Pharmacy.
 The training program shall be as follows:

-- (1) Documented review of content regarding safe dispensing listed below: - (a) Board of Nursing handbook "Prescriptive Authority in Oregon for Nurse Practitioners and Clinical Nurse Specialists": - (b) The Drug Enforcement Administration Pharmacist's Manual (2004); - (c) OAR 851, division 56; - (d) ORS Chapter 689 and OAR chapter 855; - (e) US Consumer Product Safety Commission publication "Poison Prevention Packaging: A Text for Pharmacist's and Physicians; - (f) The Institute for Safe Medication Practices (ISMP) "List of Error-Prone Abbreviations, Symbols, and Dose Designations" (Nov.
-2006); and - (g) Information on available electronic or hard copy prescription drug references which provide information to professionals authorized to dispense prescription medications - (2) Successful self examination as provided by the Board of Nursing on these materials.

-[Publications: Publications referenced are available from the agency.]
+(1) Documented review of content regarding safe dispensing listed below:

+(a) Board of Nursing handbook "Nurse Practitioner Prescriptive Authority in Oregon";

+(b) The Drug Enforcement Administration Pharmacist's Manual (2001);

+(c) OAR 851 division 50;

+(d) ORS Chapter 689 and OAR chapter 855;

+(e) US Consumer Product Safety Commission publication "Poison Prevention Packaging: A Text for Pharmacist's and Physicians"; and

+(f) The Institute for Safe Medication Practices (ISMP) "List of Error-Prone Abbreviations, Symbols, and Dose Designations" (Nov.
+2003); and

+(g) Information on available electronic or hard copy prescription drug references which provide information to professionals authorized to dispense prescription medications.

+(2) Successful self examination as provided by the Board of Nursing on these materials.

+Stat.
+Auth.: ORS 689.205 & 2003 OL, Ch.
+617

 Hist.: BP 3-2003(Temp), f.
 12-29-03, cert. ef.
 12-31-03 thru 6-28-04; BP 4-2004, f.
 5-21-04 cert. ef.
-6-1-04; BP 1-2010, f. & cert. ef.
-2-8-10
+6-1-04